m-sahal1/productapp/README.md

 - Create/update operations are restricted to staff users; all other operations are allowed for registered users.

 ## Celery Integration
 - An API is available to send emails to all users.
 - Emails are sent to all users after a new product is added, with the subject "New product added" and the body containing the new product's title and description.
 - Daily emails are sent to staff users with status updates.

-Feel free to customize and expand upon this README as needed for your project.